 She didn't smell the same anymore.
-She hadn't for some time, but for some reason, it bothered him.
-It was one of the things he had treasured since they had first met.
-It made him smile, think about how the woman next to him had changed him for the better.
+She hadn't for some time, and it bothered him.
+It was one of the things he had treasured since they'd first met.
+It made him smile, thinking about how the woman next to him had changed him for the better.
 But as she coughed, his smile lessened and his grip became tighter.

 "More water?" he whispered.

 She nodded, unable to speak without sounding so hoarse, and gladly accepted the water she was given.